apache/systemds/scripts/tutorials/federated/README.md

 Also worth noting is that all the output from the federated worker is concatenated to: results/fed/workerlog/

+At startup a federated monitoring tool is launched at <http://localhost:4200>.

-## Step 4.1: Port Forward if you dont have access to the ports
+## Step 5: Port Forward

+if you don't have access to the ports on the federated workers (note local execution can skip this.)

 If the ports are not accessible directly from your machine because of a firewall, i suggest using the port forwarding script. that port forward the list of ports from your local machine to the remote machines.